Croatia: The World Wars and Yugoslavia

-In April 1941, Yugoslavia was occupied by Nazi Germany and Fascist Italy.
+In April 1941, Yugoslavia was invaded by Nazi Germany and Fascist Italy.
 Following the invasion, a German-Italian installed puppet state named the Independent State of Croatia (NDH) was established.
 Most of Croatia, Bosnia and Herzegovina, and the region of Syrmia were incorporated into this state.
 Parts of Dalmatia were annexed by Italy, Hungary annexed the northern Croatian regions of Baranja and Međimurje.
-The NDH regime was led by Ante Pavelić and ultranationalist Ustaše, a fringe movement in pre-war Croatia.
+The NDH regime was led by Ante Pavelić and the ultranationalist Ustaše, a fringe movement in pre-war Croatia.
 With German and Italian military and political support, the regime introduced racial laws and launched a genocide campaign against Serbs, Jews, and Roma.
 Many were imprisoned in concentration camps; the largest was the Jasenovac complex.
 Anti-fascist Croats were targeted by the regime as well.
 Several concentration camps (most notably the Rab, Gonars and Molat camps) were established in Italian-occupied territories, mostly for Slovenes and Croats.
 At the same time, the Yugoslav Royalist and Serbian nationalist Chetniks pursued a genocidal campaign against Croats and Muslims, aided by Italy.
 Nazi German forces committed crimes and reprisals against civilians in retaliation for Partisan actions, such as in the villages of Kamešnica and Lipa in 1944.

 A resistance movement emerged.
 On 22 June 1941, the 1st Sisak Partisan Detachment was formed near Sisak, the first military unit formed by a resistance movement in occupied Europe.
 That sparked the beginning of the Yugoslav Partisan movement, a communist, multi-ethnic anti-fascist resistance group led by Josip Broz Tito.
 In ethnic terms, Croats were the second-largest contributors to the Partisan movement after Serbs.
 In per capita terms, Croats contributed proportionately to their population within Yugoslavia.
 By May 1944 (according to Tito), Croats made up 30% of the Partisan's ethnic composition, despite making up 22% of the population.
 The movement grew fast, and at the Tehran Conference in December 1943, the Partisans gained recognition from the Allies.

+Cardinal Aloysius Stepinac with the Croatian communist leader Vladimir Bakarić at the celebration of May Day in 1945.

 With Allied support in logistics, equipment, training and airpower, and with the assistance of Soviet troops taking part in the 1944 Belgrade Offensive, the Partisans gained control of Yugoslavia and the border regions of Italy and Austria by May 1945.
 Members of the NDH armed forces and other Axis troops, as well as civilians, were in retreat towards Austria.
 Following their surrender, many were killed in the Yugoslav death march of Nazi collaborators.
 In the following years, ethnic Germans faced persecution in Yugoslavia, and many were interned.
 The political aspirations of the Partisan movement were reflected in the State Anti-fascist Council for the National Liberation of Croatia, which developed in 1943 as the bearer of Croatian statehood and later transformed into the Parliament in 1945, and AVNOJ—its counterpart at the Yugoslav level.